Amazon Faves

 1. Potential for Boredom

 For some travelers, the Baltic cruise may feel less thrilling than other destinations.
 The focus on history and culture might not appeal to everyone, particularly those seeking more adventurous activities, beach days, or notable landmarks.
 It’s a LOT of old churches, historic sites, and museums.
 Additionally, these itineraries skew toward an older population due in part to the locations visited, higher cost, and longer sailing durations.
-My Baltic sailing was 15 days, which, by far, was my longest cruise to date.
+My Baltic sailing was 15 days, which by far was my longest cruise to date.

 2. Lack of Famous Landmarks